SeanHeXiaozheng/seanhexiaozheng.github.io/_pages/research.md

 {% include base_path %}

+> "Computation is a physical process the purpose of which is the abstract manipulation of abstract objects."
+> — John von Neumann

-> Computation is a physical process that bridges abstract models with natural phenomena.
+> "Computation is a physical process the purpose of which is the abstract manipulation of abstract objects.
+> -- Bruce J. MacLennan

 Transportation Systems Modeling and Analysis
 ---